SmithWillSuffice/ohanga-pai/content/questions/004_tax_myths.md

 targetted spending.

-A government, or demos really, that wants a thriving private sector, making sneakers, computers, smartphones, fast-food, games, art, or whatever, should be careful to not spend on purchasing the energy, hiring already employed workers, and buying up basic inputs that these private firms need.
+A government, or demos really, that wants a thriving private sector, making sportswear, computers, smartphones, fast-food, games, art, or whatever, should be careful to not spend on purchasing the energy, hiring already employed workers, and buying up basic inputs that these private firms need.
 If government competes with the private sector the government will always win (if